L. Braille Public Garden – Bari, Italy

 Transferability of the result:

-Regulatory frameworks at a very small-scale of UF-NBS projects are not necessary at the initial stage since criteria for selecting UF-NBS are based upon expert decisions and regulated by a major planning instrument (PUG - Bari) that provides guidelines.
+Regulatory frameworks at a very small-scale of UF-NbS projects are not necessary at the initial stage since criteria for selecting UF-NbS are based upon expert decisions and regulated by a major planning instrument (PUG - Bari) that provides guidelines.

 This project can be easily reproduced in other urban regions.
 ‘Smart’ technical solutions are advantageous from an environmental, economic, and social perspective.